 ESSP students are required to complete ENG 690 and ENG 614.
 12 additional seminars are required, and up to 6 of these may be taken outside of English.
-ESSP students are required to take 2 English seminars in the categories A, B, C, or D, and 1 from E or F. ESSP student's seminars may include courses taken for the student's ESSP secondary concentration.
+ESSP students are required to take 2 English seminars before 1900 and 1 English seminar in rhetoric or advanced theory.
+ESSP student's seminars may include courses taken for the student's ESSP secondary concentration.
 Non-English courses must be approved by the English Director of Graduate Studies.
 The English Director of Graduate Studies will approve non-English courses as long as they fit with the student's approved ESSP plan of study.
 Note that ESSP students are required to complete the English Journal Article Requirement, consisting of a 1-credit workshop (ENG 608: Publication Workshop) in writing for journal submission and the logistics of journal submission process.
 They are also encouraged, but not required, to participate in the 1 credit 608 Job Placement workshop, in the spring of their penultimate year.
 They must also meet the language requirement for English.